Wayne National Forest: Flora and fauna

+The forest is dominated by mixed mesophytic hardwood communities.
+Common overstory species include oak, hickory, red maple, sugar maple, American beech, tulip tree (yellow poplar), black cherry, and ash.
+Eastern hemlock and white pine occur in cooler ravines and along shaded stream corridors, while shortleaf pine and Virginia pine are found in some upland and reclaimed areas.
+The understory features species such as pawpaw, spicebush, flowering dogwood, eastern redbud, and serviceberry.
+Spring wildflowers are abundant, including trillium, mayapple, bloodroot, spring beauty, and various violets.

+Mammals commonly found in the forest include white-tailed deer, eastern gray squirrel, fox squirrel, raccoon, opossum, striped skunk, coyote, red fox, and bobcat.
+Smaller mammals such as chipmunks, voles, bats, and shrews are also present.
+The forest supports significant bird diversity, serving as breeding habitat for many neotropical migratory songbirds.
+Species include wood thrush, scarlet tanager, cerulean warbler, ovenbird, barred owl, wild turkey, and various woodpeckers and hawks.
+Bald eagles and osprey have increasingly been observed near rivers and larger reservoirs.
+Reptiles and amphibians can be found throughout the forest’s extensive stream network and wetlands.
+Species include eastern box turtle, timber rattlesnake, black rat snake, northern water snake, American toad, spring peeper, and several salamander species, including red-backed and spotted salamanders.

 Proposed renaming

 On August 21, 2023, the U.S. Forest Service proposed changing the forest's name to "Buckeye National Forest" after considering other names that included "Ohio National Forest" (its first unofficial name) and "Koteewa National Forest" (Shawnee word for Buckeye).
 Some supporters of changing the name, including the City Council of Athens in an official letter dated September 5, 2023, prefer "Ohio National Forest," or "Pawpaw National Forest" for the official state native fruit, to be chosen instead of "Buckeye National Forest."
-The change, if adopted by U.S. Secretary of Agriculture Tom Vilsack of Iowa, would cost $400,000 to implement.
+The change, if adopted by U.S. Secretary of Agriculture Tom Vilsack, would cost $400,000 to implement.
 The call to change the name was initiated primarily by American Indian tribes who objected to its namesake of Anthony Wayne.
 Opposition to changing the name centers on preserving Wayne's impact to Ohio, critiques of pop history (citing Wayne's complexity), and the violence caused by both tribes and settlers.